mallowfields/ockham.net.test/README.md

 # Ockham.Test
 A small set of framework-agnostic unit testing utilities.

-> Ockham.Net uses Xunit for unit testing, including the unit tests of this
-> library, but the utilities themselves are framework agnostic and have no dependencies.
+Part of the [Ockham.Net](https://github.com/joshua-honig/ockham.net) project.

 ## The Problem
-Every Ockham component should solve a clear problem that is not solved in the .Net BCL, or in the particular libraries it is meant to augment.
+> Every Ockham component should solve a clear problem that is not solved in the .Net BCL, or in the particular libraries it is meant to augment.

-The utilities in this library address two simple problems encountered when unit testing: Testing exception properties and testing non-public methods.
+The utilities in this library address two simple problems encountered when unit testing:
+  - Testing exception properties
+  - Testing non-public methods

 ### 1. `Assert.Throws`: Testing exception messages against patterns, arbitrary exception properties ###
 All major .Net unit testing frameworks provide simple, semantic mechanisms for testing for expected exceptions of a particular type.
 They do not provide means of testing the contents of the exception message, or other properties on the exception.
-The overloads of Ockham.Test.Assert.Throws provide mechanisms for doing one or both of these things.
+The overloads of `Ockham.Test.Assert.Throws` provide mechanisms for doing one or both of these things.

 The point here is that the content of error messages and / or additional information attached to an exception represent testable requirements in and of themselves.
 Such requirements can be tested by hand: